 You can assemble panels for your own group for a home to build in the Spring or Summer build season or assemble panels for a sister church.

-There are 4 weeks with limited availability (10-16 spots per week), click "register now" button for dates and pricing.
+This Fall there are 4 weeks with limited availability (10-16 spots per week).

 Painting Hope Fall 2017

 Project Mexico “Painting Hope” is a 3-Day Trip.
 It is a way for volunteers to continue their ministry by continuing the legacy built during the summer build season and beyond.

 We'll be painting houses in the neighborhoods where we've built over the summer using the traditional lime wash application process.